Keōpūolani: Ancestry and rank

 Keōpūolani was among the highest aliʻi of all the islands of Hawaiʻi in her days, a ranking called naha.
 This meant she was the product of a royal half-sister and brother marriage.

-Her extended genealogy displays an extreme case of pedigree collapse; in the five preceding generations, the 64 possible positions for her ancestors are filled by only 30 individuals, largely due to multiple half-sibling marriages.
-(By comparison, Charles II of Spain, an extreme case of European royal pedigree collapse, has 32 individuals in those positions, in his case largely due to multiple uncle-niece marriages.)
+Her extended genealogy displays an extreme case of pedigree collapse; in the five preceding generations, the 64 possible positions for her ancestors are filled by only 30 individuals, largely due to multiple half-sibling marriages (by comparison, Charles II of Spain, an extreme case of European royal pedigree collapse, has 32 individuals in those positions, in his case largely due to multiple uncle-niece marriages).

 This lineage gave her unquestionable social and political influence, which made her a coveted marriage partner for a chief to ensure heirs to inherit the combined ranks and birthrights of both parents.
 She married Kamehameha in 1795 and their marriage linked the House of Kamehameha to the ruling house of Maui and the old ruling house of Hawaii.
-Although Kamehameha had his own claims to these island, Keōpūolani further cemented his legitimacy over his usurpation of his cousin, Keōpūolani's father.
+Although Kamehameha had his own claims to these islands, Keōpūolani further cemented his legitimacy over his usurpation of his cousin, Keōpūolani's father.

 She possessed the kapu moe (prostrating taboo) which required commoners to fall to their face on the ground at her presence.
 When chanters mentioned her name, listeners removed their kapa (bark cloth) garments above the waist in deference.
 Even the touching of her shadow by commoners was punishable by death.
 She was kindhearted and never enforced those punishments.
 Even Kamehameha had to remove his malo (loincloth) in her presence.
 She was amiable and affectionate, while her husband was not.
 Keōpūolani was strict in the observance of the kapu, but mild in her treatment of those who had broken it, so they often fled to her protection.

 Children

-She mothered at least three of Kamehameha's children: Prince Liholiho in 1797 (later King Kamehameha II), Prince Kauikeaouli in 1814 (later King Kamehameha III), and Princess Nāhienaena in 1815.
+She mothered at least three of Kamehameha's children: Prince Liholiho in 1797 (later King Kamehameha II), Prince Kauikeaouli in 1814 (later King Kamehameha III), and Princess Nāhiʻenaʻena in 1815.

 Perhaps up to eleven or twelve children were born but all except the three mentioned died young.

 Because of the large age difference, Kamehameha called his children born to Keōpūolani his grandchildren.
 The children of nieces and nephews were collectively grandchildren among the older generations of true grandparents and their siblings.
 Only his children by Keōpūolani were considered so sacred that the Great Warrior would lie on his back and allow them to sit on his chest as a sign of their superior status.
-The sons were taken away to be raised by others, but she would break the Hawaiian tradition of hānai and keep her daughter Nāhienaena by her side.
+The sons were taken away to be raised by others, but she would break the Hawaiian tradition of hānai and keep her daughter Nāhiʻenaʻena by her side.